MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewHistoryDefinition.md

   - `[WorkflowTemplateId <String>]`: The unique identifier of workflowTemplate
   - `[WorkflowVersionNumber <Int32?>]`: The unique identifier of workflowVersion

-INSTANCES <IMicrosoftGraphAccessReviewHistoryInstance\[]>: If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
+`INSTANCES <IMicrosoftGraphAccessReviewHistoryInstance[]>`: If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
 A definition that does not recur will have exactly one instance.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DownloadUri <String>]`: Uri which can be used to retrieve review history data.
 This URI will be active for 24 hours after being generated.
 Required.
   - `[ExpirationDateTime <DateTime?>]`: Timestamp when this instance and associated data expires and the history is deleted.
 Required.
   - `[FulfilledDateTime <DateTime?>]`: Timestamp when all of the available data for this instance was collected.
 This will be set after this instance's status is set to done.
 Required.